ofeliayorquesta/EzraV1.2/README.md

 MULTICHANNEL

 First go to multichannel.tidal to test the code.
 Then go to 10abril_orbits.tidal to see a piece converted to multichannel via the function "orbit".
-You only need to send each sound to the orbit that you want, and it is a simple addon of code once you have a stereo file.
+You only need to send each sound to the orbit that you want, and it is a simple addon of code once you already have a stereo file.

 Multichannel can be tricky and even annoying as you'll probably need extra ports and tools like jack audio, blackhole or loopback, or even multichannel hardware.